benders5e/benders5e/airbender.md

 During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
 Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
 The class table shows how much chi you have available every time you take the Attack action ("Chi per Attack").
 This amount resets every round.
 As your bending grows more powerful and your connection to your inner chi grows, this number increases.

 When you take a basic bending attack, you spend 1 point of chi and deal 1d6 force damage.
+You also clear any non-spiritual fog, dust, or other type of cloud effect in a 5-foot-wide line from you to the target (not including your position but including the target's position).

-This damage increases with your firebender level and is shown in the "Bending" column of the Airbender Table.
+The damage caused by your attack increases with your airbender level and is shown in the "Bending" column of the Airbender Table.
 The range of your attacks is the same as your bending range ("Range" column).

 As an airbender, Wisdom is your primary attack ability: